Skip to main content

 2. Structured Development in Three Phases Over Five Years:

-• Proof-of-Concept Phase: Bioelectric Pattern Mapping: In its initial stage, the program will focus on extensive research and targeted experimentation to fill existing knowledge gaps regarding bioelectric signals in cell cultures and small orgnaisms.
+• Proof-of-Concept Phase: In its initial stage, the program will focus on extensive research and targeted experimentation to fill existing knowledge gaps regarding bioelectric signals in cell cultures and small orgnaisms.
 This phase is dedicated to laying the groundwork by identifying crucial bioelectric patterns that can be manipulated to influence biological processes, especially those associated with aging.

 • Integration Phase: Progressing from theoretical understanding to practical application, this phase involves the execution of more informed experimental projects.
 These projects are designed to test and validate the effectiveness of bioelectric modulation in real-world biological contexts, establishing its potential in controlling aging processes and related biological functions.

-• Learning and Exploitation: Scaling Applications: This phase aims to consolidate all findings into a practical guide for bioelectric pattern manipulation.
+• Learning and Exploitation: This phase aims to consolidate all findings into a practical guide for bioelectric pattern manipulation.
 Here, concepts from basal cognitive theory and control theory will come into play to guide strategies for long term bioelectric pattern manipulation in large model species.
 Additionally, this stage will see the implementation of these techniques in broader applications, targeting age-related diseases and disorders, with the potential to significantly impact regenerative medicine and personalized treatment methods.

 3. Implications and Future Directions: